brainwater/rivercrypt/README.md

 I may have made a mistake that would cause this to not be reliable or secure.
 I am providing this softare as-is and make no warranty as to the security or integrity of this software.

 With that said, I believe that this is secure, though I wouldn't yet use this to encrypt my passwords file and then publish it on pastebin.
+That was wrong to believe when said.
+With format version 3, the nonce used was the same for each and every block, causing the encryption to be easily broken.